isomerpages/cpf-govbenefits/_when-will-i-be-paid/CDC Vouchers.md

 ### Community Development Council (CDC) Vouchers ###

- The CDCs will provide more details on the vouchers subsequently.
+The 2023 CDC Vouchers will be disbursed in January 2023.
+Details of the 2024 CDC Vouchers will be announced subsequently by the CDCs.